CrazyCoder613/awesome-vue/README.md

 - [vue-fast-axios](https://github.com/leonardovilarinho/vue-fast-axios) - Make requests with validations in a simple and beautiful way.
 - [vue-async-properties](https://github.com/blainehansen/vue-async-properties) - An `asyncData` and `asyncComputed` plugin with support for debouncing, transforming results, error handlers, loading/pending flags, lazy/eager requests.
 - [vue-axios-plugin](https://github.com/yugasun/vue-axios-plugin) - A plugin that combines axios with Vuejs, making http request more easier.
+- [vuex-api](https://github.com/vouill/vuex-api) - A vuex plugin for effortlessly handle api calls.
-- [zipkin-instrumentation-vue-resource](https://github.com/elgris/zipkin-instrumentation-vue-resource) - An interceptor for `vue-resource` that instruments outgoing HTTP requests with [Zipkin](https://github.com/openzipkin/zipkin)
+- [zipkin-instrumentation-vue-resource](https://github.com/elgris/zipkin-instrumentation-vue-resource) - An interceptor for [vue-resource](https://github.com/pagekit/vue-resource) that instruments outgoing HTTP requests with [Zipkin](https://github.com/openzipkin/zipkin)
 - [vue-api-query](https://github.com/robsontenorio/vue-api-query) - Elegant and simple way to build requests for REST API.
 - [vue-chimera](https://github.com/SasanFarrokh/vue-chimera) - A full-featured RESTful resource based client, compatible with Nuxt.js and allows server side fetch.
+- [vue-google-api](https://github.com/vertcitron/vue-google-api) - A wrapper for easy integration of the Google's APIs client in any vue.js 2 project, based on promises, with built-in Oauth2 "Sign In with Google" facilities.
 - [vue-apis](https://github.com/ChangedenCZD/vue-apis) - A vue plug-in integrated with axios that chain-builds API instances.
 Available from the context of a vue instance (eg: this.\$apis.apiName()).
-- [rexios](https://github.com/Scrum/rexios) - Utils normalize url, data, params for axios when using rest api request.
-- [vue-axillo](https://github.com/Scrum/vue-axillo) - Composable Axios for REST API with query notation GraphQL.

 #### i18n